JamesTrick/blog/content/posts/an-overview-on-churn.md

 Whereas, revenue churn encompasses less customer spending or plan downgrades.
 Downgrades are arguably a form of churn but offering a downgrade is a strategy to stop customer-based churn.

-Churn is incredibly important for businesses of all sizes to measure, as high churn rates can slow and even outpace a business's growth.
+Churn is incredibly important for businesses of all sizes to measure, as high churn rates can slow and even outpace a business's growth, [which I cover in more detail here](https://jamesmalcolm.me/posts/churn-and-growth/).

 ## **What affects churn rate?**

 Virtually everything.
 So much so, I'd even go as far as suggesting churn rate is the ultimate customer-health metric as it truly represents a customer's dissatisfaction.

 I acknowledge that saying everything isn't helpful so let's go through a couple of key trends.